The Virtual Program

 A: That is exactly what we teach.
 The program is as much about the ‘mindset’ as it is about the ‘toolset’ of designers.
 Many of our students have gone on to other disciplines, taking with them what is now called ‘design thinking’; the processes, mental habits, and methods of research and collaboration that are second-nature to designers which can be beneficially applied to all fields and areas of study.

 A: Admissions decisions are made on a rolling basis.
 Applicants will be notified of decisions by email.
 Only completed applications will be reviewed.

 Q: Do I have to have a computer?

 A: A device with a stable internet connection and sufficient resources to run Zoom and access the web-based Canvas course management software is required.
-The use of Adobe Creative Cloud is optional.
-Harvard will provide all participants with licenses to use these tools for the duration of the program.
+Harvard will provide all participants with licenses to use these tools, as well as the Adobe Creative Cloud.
+Rhino will be available as a free trial..
 Financial aid applicants may request computer support.

 Q: How are you creating a studio experience without a studio?

 A: Studio work is about much more than physically working in a studio; it comes with specific mental habits, patterns of collaboration, and an open-minded exploration of possibilities, all of which translate well into a remote format.
 Needless to say, a remote studio comes with limitations as far as space, materials, tools, and social interactions are concerned.
 We have spent the last year studying best practices of remote teaching at the GSD that have inspired us to reinvent design exercises in ways that integrate easily obtainable everyday materials and encourage a collaborative work environment and we’re confident that this will allow you to immerse yourself in studio-based learning remotely.

 Q: After completing the program, how do I request a Design Discovery Virtual transcript?